jsenv/core/docs/execution/execution.md

 true
 ```

-When true, logs of the launched browser or node process will also be logged in your terminal.

 ### stopOnceExecuted

+> When true, the platform will be stopped once the file execution is done

+Without this option you would have to manually close a browser launched to execute a file.<br />
+By passing true, the browser or node process will be stopped once file execution is done.

 If you don't pass this option, the default value will be:

 ```js
 false
 ```

-When true, the platform will be stopped once the file execution is done.<br />
-Without this option you would have to manually close a browser launched to execute a file.<br />
-By passing true, the browser or node process will be stopped once file execution is done.

 ### projectPath